James Ogilvie Fairlie

 James Ogilvie Fairlie (10 October 1809 – 5 December 1870) was a Scottish amateur golfer and landowner.
-Fairlie placed eighth in the 1861 Open Championship.
+He is best remembered as the principal organiser of the first Open Championship in 1860.
+Fairlie was a founding member of Prestwick Golf Club in 1851.

+Fairlie served as the captain of the Royal and Ancient Golf Club of St Andrews and was the principal organiser of the inaugural 1860 Open Championship held at Prestwick.
+Fairlie was a friend and frequent playing partner of the Earl of Eglinton, Archibald Montgomerie, who donated the Challenge Belt that was awarded to the Open Championship winner.
 He was a mentor to Old Tom Morris who named his son, James Ogilvie Fairlie Morris, after him.
-Fairlie was a founding member of Prestwick Golf Club in 1851.

-Playing on the Old Course at St. Andrews, Fairlie won the Silver Cross Medal in 1849, 1854, and 1860.
+Playing on the Old Course at St Andrews, Fairlie won the Silver Cross Medal in 1849, 1854 and 1860.
 He won the Gold Medal (King's Medal) in 1857 and 1862.

-Fairlie served as the captain of the Royal and Ancient Golf Club of St. Andrews and was the principal organiser of the first Open Championship held at Prestwick in 1860.
-Fairlie was a friend and frequent playing partner of the Earl of Eglinton, Archibald Montgomerie, who donated the "Challenge Belt" that was awarded to the Open Championship winner.
+He placed eighth in the 1861 Open Championship, the first championship open to both amateurs and professionals.

 Early life

 Fairlie was born in Calcutta, West Bengal, India, on 10 October 1809.
-He was the son of William Fairlie and Margaret Fairlie (née Ogilvie) of Coodham, Symington, Ayrshire.
+He was the third son of William Fairlie and Margaret Fairlie (née Ogilvie) of Coodham, Symington, Ayrshire.
 He took to the links as a youngster and quickly became an accomplished golfer.
+He was educated at Charterhouse, Harrow and St John's College, Cambridge.

 His father was a partner in the banking firm of Fairlie, Bonner & Co. which was subsequently renamed Hartwell, Innes, Clerk, Brazier & Co.
 In William Fairlie's last will and testament dated 9 October 1823, he bequeathed to his son the sum of £19,000 which was his share of the residuary estate, money that would not be his to spend until reaching the age of 25.

-In later life, as a result of his great wealth and social status, his name was often printed with the suffix "Esquire".
+In later life, as a result of his wealth and social status, his name was often printed with the suffix 'esquire'.
 Fairlie enjoyed participating in steeplechase and maintained a stable with several horses.
-At age 30 he was a participant in the Eglinton Tournament of 1839 which was a re-enactment of a medieval joust and revel held in Scotland between 28 and 30 August.
-It was funded and organised by Archibald, Earl of Eglinton, and took place at Eglinton Castle in Ayrshire.
+At age 30 he was a participant in the Eglinton Tournament which was a re-enactment of a medieval joust and revel held between 28 and 30 August 1839.
+It was funded and organised by Archibald Montgomerie, 13th Earl of Eglinton, and took place at Eglinton Castle in Ayrshire.
+Fairlie was the "Knight of the Golden Lion".

-He was educated at Charterhouse, Harrow, and St John's College, Cambridge.